-The Center for Disease Control and Prevention (CDC) established an office in the Democratic Republic of the Congo (DRC) in 2002.
-CDC’s primary focus under PEPFAR is to provide support to the DRC’s Ministry of Health (MoH) to expand access to HIV/AIDS services including prevention of mother-to-child transmission (PMTCT) and HIV care and treatment, and to strengthen health systems including laboratory quality improvement, strategic information and capacity building.
-Other areas of collaboration with the MoH include influenza surveillance, rabies surveillance, monkey pox epidemiologic studies, polio eradication and immunization program strengthening and technical assistance
+The Centers for Disease Control and Prevention (CDC) established an office in the Democratic Republic of the Congo (DRC) in 2002.
+CDC’s primary focus under the President’s Emergency Plan for AIDS Relief (PEPFAR) is to provide support to the DRC’s Ministry of Health (MoH) to expand access to quality patient-centered HIV/AIDS services including prevention of mother-to-child transmission (PMTCT) and HIV care and treatment, and to strengthen health systems including laboratory quality improvement, strategic information, surveillance, and capacity building.
+In 2015, the CDC Center for Global Health (CGH) expanded the DRC portfolio to include programs from the Division of Global Health Protection (DGHP) and consolidated existing projects in field epidemiology training (FETP), mpox, surveillance and research, influenza surveillance and response, public health laboratory strengthening, and emergency response capacity development within the Global Health Security Agenda (GHSA).
+The goal of GHSA activities is to strengthen public health institutions and to develop the capacity of the DRC to prevent, detect, and respond to public health emergencies.
+CDC DRC works with the MoH and other partners in DRC to ensure joint accomplishments are sustainable and aligned with DRC’s public health needs and priorities.
+Other areas of collaboration are with MoH polio eradication, malaria, COVID-19, Ebola and cholera response, and immunization program strengthening and technical assistance.

 HIV and Tuberculosis

-Through the President’s Emergency Plan for AIDS Relief (PEPFAR), the CDC Democratic Republic of the Congo (DRC) office works closely with the Ministry of Health and other in-country partners to improve the national program by building capacities needed to mount and sustain an effective national HIV response.
+Through PEPFAR, the CDC Democratic Republic of the Congo (DRC) office works closely with the MoH and other in-country and international partners to improve the national program by building capacities needed to mount and sustain an effective national HIV response.
 Importantly, these activities support a data-driven, evidence-based approach that is tailored to the unique characteristics of the local epidemic for improved program performance and the most efficient use of resources.
-Specific program focus areas include: prevention of mother-to-child transmission, pediatric and adult HIV/AIDS care and treatment, tuberculosis/HIV control, national laboratory systems, HIV surveillance, and HIV/AIDS data management systems.
-A strategic focus of this support is developing evidence-based and family-centered HIV prevention, care and treatment services.
-CDC’s work also addresses TB diagnosis and treatment through systemic screening of patients attending HIV clinics.
-With an emphasis on linkage to HIV care and antiretroviral treatment (ART) for TB/HIV co-infected patients, CDC has integrated these services into HIV programs.
-CDC also supports cross-cutting activities by helping DRC make policy level changes that are supportive of key technical areas including: measures against gender-based violence; workforce development; and public-private partnerships addressing health systems strengthening.
+Specific program focused areas include: prevention of mother-to-child transmission (PMTCT), pediatric and adult HIV/AIDS care and treatment, tuberculosis/HIV control, orphans and vulnerable children (OVC), national laboratory systems strengthening, HIV surveillance, and HIV/AIDS data management systems.
+A strategic focus of this support is developing evidence-based and family-centered HIV prevention, and care and treatment services.
+CDC’s work supports integration and addresses tuberculosis (TB) diagnosis and treatment through systemic screening of patients attending HIV clinics with emphasis on linkage to HIV care and antiretroviral treatment (ART) for TB/HIV co-infected patients.
+CDC also supports cross-cutting activities by helping DRC make policy-level changes that are supportive of key technical areas including: measures against gender-based violence; workforce development; and public-private partnerships addressing health systems strengthening.

 Global Health Security

-As a country covering a large geographic area, with a large population base and porous borders with nine countries, DRC has a great need to build health security capacity and achieve compliance with the WHO’s International Health Regulations (IHR 2005).
-CDC is committed to improving health security in DRC to prevent, detect, respond to and control infectious disease outbreaks within the country and at its borders for greater regional impact.
+As a country covering a wide geographic area with a large population base and porous borders with nine surrounding countries, DRC has a great need to build health security capacity and achieve compliance with the WHO’s International Health Regulations (IHR 2005).
+CDC is committed to improving global health security in DRC to prevent, detect, respond to and control infectious disease outbreaks within the country and at its borders for greater regional impact.
 The goals and objectives are aligned with the CDC Center for Global Health strategic priorities and the CDC Division of Global Health Protection 2019-2022 strategic plan.

-Under the U.S. President’s Malaria Initiative (PMI), CDC has assigned a resident advisor to DRC as part of an interagency team with USAID to support the MOH in implementing malaria prevention and control interventions.
-These include providing long-lasting insecticide mosquito nets, preventing malaria in pregnancy, improving diagnostics and case management, surveillance, and monitoring and evaluation of malaria-related activities.
-Specific examples of CDC technical support have included assistance for the long lasting insecticidal net (LLIN) mass distribution campaign, guidance to the NMCP in formulating/updating their monitoring and evaluation plan for malaria indicators and assisting the NMCP in updating their national treatment guidelines to include the use of injectable artesunate for the treatment of severe malaria cases as well as the use of rectal artesunate for pre-referral treatment in both primary health facilities and as part of the Integrated Community Case Management program.
+Under the U.S. President’s Malaria Initiative (PMI), CDC-DRC has assigned a resident advisor to DRC as part of an interagency team with USAID to support the MoH in implementing malaria prevention and control interventions.
+These interventions include providing long-lasting insecticide treated mosquito nets, preventing malaria in pregnancy, improving diagnostics and case management, surveillance, and monitoring and evaluation of malaria-related activities.
+Specific examples of CDC technical support have included assistance for the long lasting insecticidal net (LLIN) mass distribution campaign, guidance to the National Malaria Control Program (NMCP) in formulating/updating their monitoring and evaluation plan for malaria indicators, and assisting the National Malaria Control Program (NMCP) in updating their national treatment guidelines to include the use of injectable artesunate for the treatment of severe malaria cases as well as the use of rectal artesunate for pre-referral treatment in both primary health facilities and as part of the Integrated Community Case Management program.